Coryf65/SQL_Perf_Notes/README.md

 Examples:

-SET STATISTICS IO, The number of IO's sql server will do to complete our query.
+**SET STATISTICS IO**, The number of IO's sql server will do to complete our query.
 Logical reads from memory and Physical reads by disk

-TIME ON, actual execution time
+**TIME ON**, actual execution time

 *Before the query select*
 ```tsql